my-network/ipvpn/README.md

 * [WireGuard](https://www.wireguard.com/).
 It's used as the VPN implementation.
 If OS doesn't support WireGuard then we detect it and use an userspace implementation.

+An `ipvpn` node is also a full `ipfs` node, so it consumes some traffic background.

 # NAT traversal

 Used techniques: